 - A pure lowpass filter (LPF $\sigma = 0.8$) improves Edge SNRi and SNRi. - Pure sharpening (R2A3) degrades both metrics.
 This illustrates how strong oversharpening, which is often used boost summary metrics like MTF50, can seriously degrade performance.
-It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening + LPF (both types) improves Edge SNRi for small w more than pure LPF, but improves other metrics somewhat less. - Both of the sharpened + LPF images will be less susceptible to interference from neighboring objects than the pure lowpass-filtered image.
+It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening + LPF slightly improves Edge SNRi for small w, and improves other metrics somewhat less than a pure LPF.
+However, both the sharpened + LPF images will be less susceptible to interference from neighboring objects.

-The bottom line is that appropriate lowpass filtering as well as lowpass filtering with some sharpening improves performance.
+The bottom line is that appropriate lowpass filtering as well as lowpass filtering with some sharpening can potentially improve performance.
 Of course, these are just a few of many filter combinations of potential interest.
 And they are only for one specific camera at two ISO speeds (Exposure Indices 100 and 800).